jishanarora/joegodard.github.io/README.md

 ## Instructions

 ### Setting up the GitHub Repository
 In order host a file with GitHub Pages, we first need to set up a GitHub Repository in the correct way.
 These steps are outline below.

+Andrew Etter outlines some of the benefits of using distributed version control in the book _Modern Technical Writing_.
+The main advantage is that it allows many users to collaborate on the same documentation.
+Developers are able to update and change the documentation as they make changes to the codebase, allowing the documentation to remain relevant at all times.
 1. **Create a new GitHub Repository**
     From either the homepage or your profile, click the green "New" button to create a new repository.
 2. **Name and Initialize the repository**